kaelhem/memoprout/README.md

 [Check it out](https://memoprout-pad-connect.web.app/)

-This web app allow MemoProut Pad users to :
+This web app allow MemoProut Pad owners to :
 + Update the firmware (_Chrome only_)
 + Add / remove game modes (_Chrome only_)
 + Create and share new game modes